elzurdo/multi_objective_optimisation/README.md

 ## What You Will Learn and Practice

 * The shortcomings of the common practice of Single Objective Optimisation
-* Why Pareto Fronts yield better solutions
+* What Pareto Fronts are and why they yield better solutions
-* Applying Pareto Fronts to Genetic Algorithms
+* Applying Pareto Fronts to Genetic Algorithms to search for optimal solution in intractable search spaces.
 * Applicability in the real world